The Formula for a Diabetes-Friendly Lunch

 • Greek chicken pita pocket: Stuff a whole grain pita pocket half with grilled chicken strips, diced tomatoes, cucumbers, red onions, and crumbled low-fat feta cheese.
 Drizzle with tzatziki sauce and serve with a side of carrot sticks and hummus.

 • Turkey and avocado sandwich: Layer sliced turkey breast, avocado slices, tomato slices, and lettuce between two slices of whole grain bread.
 Add mustard or light mayo for extra flavor and enjoy with a side of crunchy carrot sticks.
-For a lower carbohydrate sandwich option, use only one slice of bread or a large lettuce leaf as a wrap.
+For a lower carb sandwich option, use only one slice of bread or a large lettuce leaf as a wrap.